tswarmLCCC/COSC-1010---Fall-24---Lists-Input-and-Loops/README.md

 - Depending on the option chosen asks the user to input relevant start/end points.
 - Outputs the relevant items from the list.

+Ensure the file you are turning in is called Make.py.
+The unit tests depend on this.

 ### Extra challenge
 - code the three different outputs as separate subroutines and call them when needed.